rudiedirkx/composer-localoader-plugin/README.md

 locally instead of using the Packagist version.
 This is especially useful when developing your own packages, or others, in an existing project or context.

-You still have to `composer require` the dependency, and it still exists on disk, but that version won't be loaded.
+**N.B.** You still have to `composer require` the dependency!

-Use it
+## Use it
----

-	# Default is PSR-4
-	locaload add Author\\Package /var/www/dev/packages/AuthorPackage

-	# Change PSR to 0
-	locaload add -psr0 Author\\Package /var/www/dev/packages/AuthorPackage

-This will add a file `composer-locaload.json` in the project's root, and override the project's `vendor/autoload.php`, and remove the aliased unused code from `/vendor/`.

-**N.B.** This does not alias an entire package!
-Or even all of its autoloads.
-It only aliases the specified namespace(s).

-**N.B.** Don't forget to escape backslashes!
-Bash will remove a single `\`, so be sure to make it a `\\`, or use a `/` in the namespace. `locaload` will understand:

-	# Forward slashed namespaces are supported
-	locaload add Author/Package /var/www/dev/packages/AuthorPackage

-**N.B.** This looks like you're referencing the Packagist package name, but you're not!
-You're referencing the **PHP namespace** in the package's `composer.json`.
+Alias an entire package:

+	locaload alias author/some-package /var/www/dev/packages/author-some-package

+Argument 1 is the Composer package name: `author/some-package`.

+Argument 2 is the location of your checkout of that package: `/var/www/dev/packages/author-some-package`.

+This will create and maintain a symlink from Composer's vendor dir to your dev checkout.

-Check it
+## Check it
----

 To see which packages are 'localoaded':